Toflamus/Toflamus.github.io/_pages/about.md

     <p>New inn hall street</p>
     <p>OX1 2DL</p>

-news: True # includes a list of news items
+news:  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---